Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Introduction

 \item We propose to use simulated traffic data for fitting the anisotropic Deep CNN model and test its performance on real-world datasets.

-\item We reconstruct high resolution ($10$ meters~$\times$~$1$ second) traffic speed fields from limited probe vehicle data (with $5\%$ penetration levels) using the anisotropic Deep CNN.
-We show sample reconstructions of real-world data from multiple sources.
+\item We demonstrate the use of the anisotropic Deep CNN model for speed field estimation at fine space-time resolutions ($10$ meters $\times$ $1$ second in our experiments) using limited input vehicle trajectories ($5\%$ probe vehicle penetration rates).
+We show sample estimations of real-world traffic data from multiple sources.

-\item We extend our reconstruction methodology to handle unknown probe vehicle penetration rates by introducing an ensemble version of our Deep CNN model. \end{enumerate}
+\item We extend our estimation methodology to handle unknown probe vehicle penetration rates by introducing an ensemble version of our Deep CNN model. \end{enumerate}

 The rest of the paper is structured as follows.
-We present the speed reconstruction problem setting, the anisotropic kernel design, and the optimization procedure in Section \ref{sec2}.
+We present the estimation problem setting, the anisotropic kernel design, and the optimization procedure in Section \ref{sec2}.
 We then describe the training data generation and the training experiments in Section \ref{sec3}.
-In Section \ref{sec4}, we present reconstruction results, compare the anisotropic CNN with the na\"ive isotropic variant, discuss the transferability of the reconstruction model to real-world freeway traffic, and explore the sensitivity of the results to different probe vehicle penetration levels.
-Finally, we summarize our contributions in Section \ref{sec5}.
+In Section \ref{sec4}, we present estimation results, compare the anisotropic CNN with the na\"ive isotropic variant, discuss the transferability of the estimation model to real-world freeway traffic, and explore the sensitivity of the results to different probe vehicle penetration levels.
+Finally, we conclude the study in Section \ref{sec5}.